studio-stomp/craft-twig-linter/README.md

 Craft Twig Linter works by:
 - Instantiating the Symfony command from `sserbin/twig-linter`
 - Instantiating a Symfony console app for running the command
-- Instantiating a WebApplication for the project (command runs in context of ConsoleApplication)
+- Instantiating a WebApplication for the project (the module runs in context of ConsoleApplication)
-- Aggregate all registered Twig extension from both Console and Web (registered by both Craft Plugins as well as Craft Modules)
+- Aggregate all registered Twig extension from both Console and Web (registered by both Craft Plugins and Craft Modules)
 - Create a new Twig environment with all the collected extensions
 - running the Symfony app

 ## Configuring Craft Twig Linter

-Currently there is no configuration
+Currently, there is no configuration

 ## Using Craft Twig Linter